rayanasales/Harvard-CS50W/project-1-wiki/wiki/entries/Git.md

-# Git

-Git is a version control tool that can be used to keep track of versions of a software project.
+### Git is a version control tool that can be used to keep track `of versions of a software project`.
 GitHub is an online service for hosting git repositories.

-Editando pagina em git